-If for some reason you want to reset iPhone to its default settings, then whether you have a passcode or not, this article will give you the answer so you can easily know how to factory reset your iPhone.
+If for some reason you want to factory reset your iPhone, then whether you have a passcode or not, this article will guide you to easily reset an iPhone to factory settings.

 Table of Contents

 To reset an iPhone to its factory settings, all your data stored on iPhone, including photos, messages, music, videos, apps and so on, will inevitably be erased.
 So before restoring your iPhone to its factory settings, go to iCloud or iTunes/Finder to create a backup of your iPhone so that you can get back your deleted data from the backup after the reset process is over.

 Tip: To create a backup using iCloud, go to Settings > [your name] > iCloud > iCloud Backup, enable "Back Up This iPhone" and tap "Back Up Now."